Modern YEAR FIVE

 –REFERENCE: In Batman: Gotham Knights #8.
 Mid June.
 Bruce frames a newspaper article about his adoption of Dick and hangs it on the wall of his office at Wayne Enterprises.

-–REFERENCE: In Robin Annual #4, Nightwing Secret Files #1, and Robin: Year One.
+–REFERENCE: In Robin Annual #4, Nightwing Secret Files and Origins #1, and Robin: Year One #1.
 Mid June.
 Robin’s five month training program begins.
-Nightwing Secret Files #1 has a Robin timeline that specifically says that Robin’s training period is six months long, but for things to jibe neatly with Robin: Year One later this year, Dick’s training should begin now and actually last about five months.
+Nightwing Secret Files and Origins #1 has a Robin timeline that specifically says that Robin’s training period is six months long, but for things to jibe neatly with Robin: Year One later this year, Dick’s training should begin now and actually last about five months.
 How does this work since Batman hasn’t yet revealed his secret to Dick, you ask?
 Not to worry.
 I have a perfectly good explanation.
 Since Batman has just made contact with Dick (in the second part of Dark Victory #9), we can assume that Batman tells Dick to start training on his own right away, in order to prepare for Zucco’s arrest.
 Thus, if he starts now, in mid June, he will finish in December, right in time for Robin: Year One, which begins around then.

 –Batman: Dark Victory #9 Part 2 by Jeph Loeb/Tim Sale (2000)

 June 20—Father’s Day.
-A gloomy Dick chats with Alfred at Wayne Manor.
+A dour Dick chats with Alfred at Wayne Manor.
 The Falcones are brought in for police questioning and Batman listens in.
 Concurrently, Gordon’s driver becomes the next victim of the Hangman.
 Later, Batman talks to Dick and lets him know that his parents’ murderer will be brought to justice.
 Later still, Bruce muses in front of his parents’ graves and lays down a single rose.

 –FLASHBACK: From Batman #512.
 Bruce hosts a dinner party, which Dick spies on from the stairwell.
 Alfred catches Dick and makes him go back to bed.